pigulla/lewd/README.md

 ##### Can I use lewd in a browser environment?
 No, lewd is currently only available as a Node.JS module.
 I'm not aware of any technical limitation that prevents it from running in a browser, I simply haven't gotten around to implementing it yet.

+##### Are recursive definitions supported?
+No, they probably never will be.
+If you have documents of that complexity you should probably take a look at [json-schema](http://json-schema.org/).